alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-returning-christians-lost-saving-them.md

 lang: en
 locale: en
 note: true
-excerpt: "It is obligatory on a Muslim to return the lost property of a disbeliever who is under Islamic protection if he finds it."
+summary: "It is obligatory on a Muslim to return the lost property of a disbeliever who is under Islamic protection if he finds it."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz